matthieunoel/Clients-API/README.md

 8 - Log  [2020-12-11 13:57:45] getLogs[76711f.] - Process completed successfully. - (18.925298988819122ms)
 9 - Req  [2020-12-11 14:04:36] Request at "/".
 ```

+# Liste des codes d'erreurs :

+- 10: Miscancellous authentification error.
+- 11: Authentification error, The login or password is incorrect.
+- 12: Authentification error, The token is invalid or don't have the right permissions or the token is missing.
+- 20: Miscancellous get error.
+- 21-2N: Get error, The N parameters (token excluded) is invalid.

 # Troubleshooting :